 If you want to reach visitors in 2021, your site needs to be easy to navigate on mobile phones and tablets.
 The standard used to be “mobile friendliness,” but Google has shifted to a mobile-first world, meaning it expects mobile visitors to be the primary target of your web design.
 Ideally, a desktop version of your website shouldn’t even exist.
 The site should look exactly the same on mobile and desktop: the layout should be fairly simple and the site navigation optimized for a mobile user experience.

-The biggest change to Google’s algorithm in the last five years is visitor time on site, which was integrated into the ranking algorithm in 2016.
+The biggest change to Google’s algorithm in the last five years is user engagement, which was integrated into the ranking algorithm in 2016.
 Google used to be wary of giving weight to an on-site factor that could be easily manipulated by site owners.
-But Google’s increasingly-sophisticated technology—borrowed from the click fraud detection side of its advertising business—has made visitor time on site a sizable part of its algorithm.
+But Google’s increasingly-sophisticated technology—borrowed from the click fraud detection side of its advertising business—has made user engagement a sizable part of its algorithm.

-Visitor time on site is related to the #1 overall factor: Consistent publication of engaging content.
-Time spent on a page is a good indicator of the content’s quality.
+User engagement is related to the #1 overall factor: Consistent publication of engaging content.
+Engagement, which combines bounce rate, time on page, and pages per session, is a good indicator of the content’s quality.
 Keep in mind, however, that searches have different intents behind them, some of which indicate that the searcher wants to quickly look up a piece of information; more is not always better.

 Google has always prized the user experience above all else, hence its investment in thousands of datacenters around the world so that it can serve search results in milliseconds.
 Your site should take a page from Google’s book and focus on site speed.
 You want pages to load as quickly as possible.
 With each additional second it takes for your site to load, ranking ability is lost.
 You can test your page speed on Google’s free PageSpeed Insights tool.

 Site Security / SSL Certificate